DanielCosme/Launch-School-JS-120/study_guide/study.md

 The problem they solve is the creation of objects that are the same type, by type I mean objects with the same state and behavior.

-Also of course code reuse.
+Also of course *code reuse*.

 **Con:**
 All objects created by the factory will have their behaviors (methods) duplicated in memory, creating code duplication in memory.
-This happens because each object will have its own version of the method, this is wasteful in terms of memory consumption.
+This happens because each object will have its own version of the method, this is wasteful in terms of memory utilization.

 Other con is the fact that there is no way of relating objects created by the same factory.
 It is not possible to determine the type of the object after its instantiation.